humanprotocol/human-protocol/packages/apps/reputation-oracle/server/ENV.md

 ### The default language code for the hCaptcha labeler interface.
 Default: 'en'
 HCAPTCHA_DEFAULT_LABELER_LANG="en"

 ### The API key for the KYC service, used for authentication with the KYC provider's API.
-KYC_API_KEY_DISABLED (a constant indicating that the API key is disabled) Default: 'kyc-disabled'
+KYC_API_KEY_DISABLED (a constant indicating that the API key is disabled) Required
-KYC_API_KEY="kyc-disabled"
+KYC_API_KEY=

 ### The private key associated with the KYC API, used for secure server-to-server communication.
 Required
 KYC_API_PRIVATE_KEY=